TGOSS1984/dungeon_crawler/readme.md

 - Follow prompts to enter your name and select a class (pressing enter to proceed, picking a class from numbers 1-4)
 - Navigate room by room, choose whether to fight, use estus, or flee
 - If you eneter a ranom battle you select from options 1,2,3 (attack, use estus, flee)
-- After each room, you’ll be asked if you want to save your progress
+- After each room, you’ll be asked if you want to save your progress (type y/n depending on if you would like to save or not )
-- The game ends when you die, defeat the boss, or manually exit (The finla boss is fought at the end once you have reached room 10)
+- The game ends when you die, defeat the boss, or manually exit (The final boss is fought at the end once you have reached room 10)
-- To resest the game: If using Heroku link, click 'Run Program'.
+- To reset the game: If using Heroku link, click 'Run Program'.
 If using terminal, hit control + c keys.
-Then type 'pyhton run.py' in terminal
+Then type 'python run.py' in terminal

 ### Features for future development